Jim Sterling’s career is due in part to the Xbox Kinect.

-3. In Addition to Muckraking, Sterling Creates Reviews, Editorials, Podcasts, and More
+3. In Addition to Muckraking, Sterling Creates Editorials, Podcasts, and More

-Sterling’s wheelhouse is his Jimquisition series, where he takes a topical event involving the video game industry and provides his views on it.
+Sterling’s wheelhouse is his Jimquisition series.
 Episodes not only call out questionable video game industry practices but also discuss video game success stories and clever design.
 No matter what Sterling does, he always brings his unique brand of humor as he brandishes a giant pink dildo bat and obsesses over the 1980’s toy series Boglins.

-He also writes game reviews on his website.
+He used to write game reviews on his website.
 A fair number of them have have drawn ire from fans.
 His review for The Legend of Zelda: Breath of the Wild, which he gave a seven out of 10, had people send death threats and attempt to hijack his site and Twitter account.

 By far his biggest project to date is JimSAW, a parody of the Saw franchise that featured a cameo by popular voice actor D.C.
 Douglas.